dpobel/damien.pobel.fr/src/post/how-to-split-components-across-domains-with-ez-publish.md

 ```

-With those settings, eZ Publish will include the JavaScript file(s) from <code>http://media1.pwet.fr</code>
+With those settings, eZ Publish will include the JavaScript file(s) from `http://media1.pwet.fr`
-, while CSS stylesheets will be included from <code>http://media2.pwet.fr</code>
+, while CSS stylesheets will be included from `http://media2.pwet.fr`
 .
 The later case has an interesting side effect, because the background images used in the CSS files will also be fetched from the custom host.

 And what about others components that are directly embed in templates ?
-Currently, there's no out of the box solution, but as explained by [Gaetano on Twitter](http://twitter.com/gggeek/status/40067054245519360), [since eZ Publish 4.4, it's possible to override template operators](/post/how-to-override-a-default-ez-publish-template-operator) so it's possible to write something similar for images, flash,… embed with ezimage, ezdesign or ezroot template operators even if [this should probably be a native feature](http://issues.ez.no/18036).
+Currently, there's no out of the box solution, but as explained by [Gaetano on Twitter](http://twitter.com/gggeek/status/40067054245519360), [since eZ Publish 4.4, it's possible to override template operators](/post/how-to-override-a-default-ez-publish-template-operator) so it's possible to write something similar for images, flash,… embed with ezimage, ezdesign or ezroot template operators even if this should probably be a native feature.